 Courts may require:

-In many cases, a petition to admit copy of will must be filed.
+In many cases, a petition to admit copy of the will must be filed.

 Some jurisdictions follow principles reflected in the Uniform Probate Code.
 You can review the Uniform Probate Code through the Uniform Law Commission